kengraf/GenCyber/LessonPlanThursday.md

 # UNH GenCyber : Thursday: “Virtual treasure hunts” Lesson Plan
-TBD
+Using tools and processes from earlier in the week, students will discover answers (treasure) for various historical events.

 ## Lesson Description
-TBD
+This lesson is divdied into three (3) modules; one each for New Hampshire, USA, and World events.
+Story, location, and clues are presented as pins on a Google map.
+Students are given a riddle or problem to solve that is related the story.

 ### Prerequisite Knowledge
 Students should have a basic understanding of how to use a web browser and be able to engage using remote meeting tools.

 ### Length of Completion
 The lesson has three (3) modules.
-Each module starts with a brief (15 minute) overview to provide context, instructions, and goals for the students.
+Each module starts with a brief (5 minute) overview to provide context, instructions, and goals for the students.
 Students typically complete each module in 90-120 minutes.
-These lessons are based on Google Maps and Wikipedia and require Search and Cyberchef knowledge.
+These lessons are based on Google Maps and Wikipedia.
+Search and Cyberchef knowledge is expected.

 *Module 1: New Hampshire*
-TBD
+First nations, black hertiage, revolutionary heros, civil war ballonist, cold war, and more.
+All in New Hampshire.
 *Module 2: United States*
 TBD
 *Module 3: World*